 Welcome to The Lydians!

 The choir was started in 1979 by Bishop Anstey High School Music Mistress Joyce Spence and comprised mostly past pupils of the school and other members.
 In 1984, Miss Alma Pierre took direction of the choir and then, in 1987, Pat Bishop D.Litt.
 Hon. took up the baton.
 During her time as musical director, she introduced the Lydian Steel ensemble in 1995 and led the group in many pioneering musical projects until her sudden death in August 2011.
-From July 2017 to July 2019, Ms Lorraine Granderson was appointed as Musical Director, with Mr. Carl-Anthony Hines as Assistant Music Director.
+In July 2017 Ms Lorraine Granderson was appointed as Music Director, with Mr. Carl-Anthony Hines as Assistant Music Director.
 Mr Carl Anthony Hines served as the Music Director from 2020 to 2022 following this Dr. Leah Brown was appointed Artistic/ Music Director of The Lydians.
 The Lydians Tecomas, Jr. Choir, was introduced in 2023 and is currently under the direction of Mr. Shurvone Brathwaite.

-Since 2016, the organization is governed by an elected Board of Directors, with day-to-day functioning carried out by a Management Team.
-The current General Manager is Mr. Garnet Allen.
-Previous Managers were Mr. Trevor Carrington, Mr. Randal Robinson and Mr. Patrick Bertrand.
+Since 2016, the organization is governed by an elected Board of Directors, with day-to-day operations carried out by a Management Committee.
+The current General Manager is Mr. Kory Mendez.
+Previous Managers were Mr. Garnet Allen, Mr. Trevor Carrington, Mr. Randal Robinson and Mr. Patrick Bertrand.

 The choir has made history and established a global brand for Trinidad and Tobago as one of the few musical organizations to attempt major opera, oratorio and requiem works over the years.
 The choir has also shown prowess at the T&T Music Festival winning over thirty (30) championship trophies over the years and has also achieved one of the nation’s most prestigious awards – The Hummingbird Medal – Gold, for loyal and devoted service in the sphere of singing.